nubenetes/awesome-kubernetes/docs/azure.md

 - [==azure.microsoft.com: General availability: Azure Bastion native client support==](https://azure.microsoft.com/en-gb/updates/general-availability-azure-bastion-native-client-support/)
 - [azure.microsoft.com: Generally available: SFTP support for Azure Blob Storage](https://azure.microsoft.com/en-us/updates/sftp-support-for-azure-blob-storage-now-generally-available/)
+- [azure.microsoft.com: Generally Available: Durable Functions support of managed identity for Azure Storage](https://azure.microsoft.com/en-gb/updates/generally-available-durable-functions-support-of-managed-identity-for-azure-storage/) Azure Durable Functions support of managed identity for Azure Storage is now generally available!
+Instead of embedding secrets in connection strings, you can use an identity-based connection to access Azure Storage.
+The identity is managed by the Azure platform and does not require you to provision or rotate any secrets.
+See [quickstart](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-configure-durable-functions-with-credentials) on how to configure managed identity for Azure Storage in your Durable Functions app.

 ## Blogs